linear-b/gitstream/docs/automations/languages/rust/approve-rust-log-output/README.md

 <!-- --8<-- [start:example]-->

-Approve changes to Rust files that only affect lines of code that invoke the logger object.
+Approve changes to Rust files that only affect lines of code that invoke the logging marcos.

 ![approve Rust log output](/automations/languages/approve-log-output.png)